kschieck/ad_bits/README.md

    - Fill in Applixir game settings in `gameserver/public/index.html`
  - Or: remove ad callback verification code and manually call `http://<ip>:3001/ad?custom1={userId}&msat={msatoshis}` to trigger a payment to the gameserver

+Change the IP address in `proxy_adserver/app.js` to the gameserver's host IP

 Start up bitcoin and 2 lightning nodes (in regtest mode):
 ```
 cd git/lightning